tulior/tulio-dev-resume/README.md

 ### EXPERIENCE

 **BairesDev** | *Remote*
-*Senior Software Engineer (Contract)* | *Jun 2022 – Nov 2025*
+*Senior Software Engineer* | *Jun 2022 – Nov 2025*

 I was hired to solve specific scaling and architectural problems for US clients.
 I worked embedded within their core teams, not on the periphery.

 **Client: Global Automotive OEM (Telematics Platform)**
-*   **Fixed a 60-minute bottleneck:** The system took over an hour to generate rollup tables from raw telemetry.
-I rewrote the aggregation service using a **BigQuery staging-table MERGE pattern**.
-It now runs in **30 seconds**.
+*   **Fixed a 60-minute bottleneck:** The aggregation service took over an hour to populate rollup tables from raw telemetry.
+I refactored the entire service and implemented a **BigQuery staging-table MERGE pattern**.
+It now completes the job in **30 seconds**.
-*   **Scaled to 150M+ daily events:** The ingestion service couldn't scale because it held state in local memory.
-I migrated that state to **distributed Redis**, allowing us to autoscale instances horizontally to handle traffic spikes.
+*   **Scaled to 150M+ daily events:** The ingestion API relied on local memory to cache and merge vehicle signals (e.g., speed), causing Out-of-Memory crashes as traffic grew.
+I rewrote the caching strategy to use **distributed Redis**.
+This eliminated the crashes and allowed us to scale the service horizontally.
 *   **Solved complex logic:** I wrote the algorithms that figure out who is driving the bus.
 This required timeline reconstruction logic to handle edge cases like mid-trip driver swaps and noisy logon events.

-**Client: Enterprise Fintech Platform**
+**Client: Fintech Provider for Enterprise Direct Sales**
-*   **Handled $4.5B+ in volume:** I built the bridge between the core ledger and Shopify.
-This allowed high-volume retailers to ingest 100k+ SKUs at once.
-The system supported **$4.5B in Gross Merchandise Value**.
+*   **Opened a major sales channel:** The platform's users (independent retailers) were locked into a proprietary POS.
+I built the bidirectional bridge that allowed them to sell their inventory on **Shopify**.
+This wasn't just a data dump; it was a live sync engine.
-*   **Built for failure:** APIs fail.
-I implemented **AWS SQS** and **Polly policies** to handle GraphQL rate limits and ensure eventual consistency.
-When the external API went down, our system didn't lose data; it just waited.
+*   **Event-Driven Architecture:** I decoupled the legacy POS from Shopify's strict rate limits using **AWS SNS and SQS**.
+Changes in the legacy ledger triggered events consumed by **Lambda**, which then updated the Shopify store via their **GraphQL API**.
-*   **Serverless Computer Vision:** Built an AWS Lambda pipeline using OpenCVSharp to automatically crop and generate marketing assets from raw images.
+*   **Handling Complexity:** Syncing products is easy; syncing a catalog with **100k+ SKUs** of thousands of variants (colors, sizes, weights, images) per store is hard.
+I built the bulk-loading logic to map these complex hierarchies and handle webhooks to decrement the core ledger inventory immediately upon a Shopify sale.

 **Client: VC-Backed Privacy SaaS**
 *   **Security Patching:** Migrated raw SQL queries to **Spring Data JPA**.
 This eliminated SQL injection risks across the platform.